-- Spaces you aren’t in very often.
+- Areas you aren’t in very often.

-- Areas with hot and cold spots.
+- Locations with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either because of high fuel expenses or reduced efficiency.
+- Expensive central heat, either because of high fuel prices or decreased efficiency.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs